kasrafallah/DSP/HW04/HW04info.md

-## HW04-1
+### HW04-1

-in this part i make a program that replay your voice from microfon
+#in this part i make a program that replay your voice from microfon

-## HW04-2
+### HW04-2

+#This program, like all music mixing programs, displays the sound we receive through the microphone on the chart.
+In this program, I used the "pyaudio" library